Home » Blog » Asia » Vietnam Travel Guide » Where to Stay in Hanoi: Insider Guide to BEST Areas + Hotels

 Combine that with a nice spa, indoor heated pool and beautiful French bathroom amenities and you know you'll have a great stay!

-Best Value-for-Money Hotel: Le Jardin Hotel Haute Couture
+Mid-Range: Le Jardin Hotel Haute Couture

 La Jardin Hotel Haute Couture will make you fall in love with Hanoi.
-With flawless service, immaculately-styled rooms, panoramic rooftop views over the city, a lovely pool, and open-air dining, it's a great place to stay right next to the hectic Old Quarter.
+With flawless service, immaculately styled rooms, panoramic rooftop views over the city, a lovely pool, and open-air dining, it's a great place to stay right next to the hectic Old Quarter.

-Best Affordable Hotel: Flower Garden Hotel
+Budget: Flower Garden Hotel

 Flower Garden Hotel is an elegant yet affordable hotel choice in Hanoi.
 You will benefit from friendly service, chic Vietnamese interiors and a rooftop restaurant, The Crystal Lotus.